 As a prepper, this event made me consider what “holes” I might have in my medical preps.
 Knowledge is important, but so are diagnostic tools.
 I made a note to pick up a pulse oximeter as soon as possible.
 Simple tools are available to assist us in making accurate diagnosis, or at least to rule out some possibilities.

-I had planned to listen to a webinar tonight.
+I listened to a webinar tonight.
 I was very pleased at the timely information presented by Cynthia J. Koelker, MD, author of Armageddon Medicine, on Summer of Survival.
 I have great respect for the quality work that she does providing readers with accurate information on how to treat medical conditions when you are on your own.
 Her book, Armageddon Medicine: How to Be Your Own Doctor… in 2012 and Beyond – An Instruction Manual, is an important part of my prepping library.
 You can purchase it at Amazon.com or on her site.

 Antibiotics have saved millions of lives.
 When medical care and supplies are limited, it may be a good idea to have your own stock of antibiotics.
 In a previous post, Stockpiling Antibiotics, I review some of Doc Cindy’s recommendations on which antibiotics you should store and what the actual shelf life is.
 I strongly recommend visiting her site for more information.